 Note: Table includes all departments and agencies with at least five OIRA reviews in any year.
 "Other agencies" include the Agency for International Development, the Equal Employment Opportunity Commission, the General Services Administration, the Office of Government Ethics, and the Pension Benefit Guarantee Corporation.
-Acronyms not previously introduce are DOI (the Department of the Interior), NASA (the National Aeronautics and Space Administration), OPM (the Office of Personnel Management), and SSA (the Social Security Administration).
+Acronyms not previously introduce are DOI (the Department of the Interior), VA (the Department of Veterans Affairs), NASA (the National Aeronautics and Space Administration), OPM (the Office of Personnel Management), and SSA (the Social Security Administration).